bchartoff/learninglunches/ggplot2/README.md

 * data, which needs to be in a certain format (see below!)
 * geometries, such as bar, line, scatter, etc.
 * aesthetics (abbreviated aes), which spell out which data gets mapped to which aesthetic element (size, position, color, etc.)
+* statistics (stat), which tell ggplot how to analyze and sort the data (we just touch on this below)

 ###Getting started